Vyral/sharad-gupta/_posts/2020-07-07-a-very-personal-message.md

 I was born and raised in India, where ancient traditions seamlessly mingle with modern-day city life. **A core value in Indian culture is the respect we afford to our seniors who are responsible for inculcating the ancient traditions and sharing their wisdom with our youth.**

 Living as joint families, caregiving is part and parcel of our culture.
-According to our religious beliefs, a child who cares for their grandparents is blessed and considered ikpunar of the accumulation of good karma.
+According to our religious beliefs, a child who cares for their grandparents is blessed and considered ikpunar, or the accumulation of good karma.

 I’m blessed with a wonderful life here in California and I’m well aware of the sacrifices my parents and grandparents made to make this life a reality.
 My memories are vivid of my grandfather carrying me with him and helping me to learn how to ride my first bicycle or with my childhood science projects.